vvvv/betadocs/Wiki/Devvvveloping/Plugins/Basics/Dynamic Plugins Tutorials.md

 # Introduction

-You already are familiar with what a [dynamic plugin](TODO INTERNALLINK:Dynamic Plugins) is.
+You already are familiar with what a [Dynamic Plugins](xref:dc107197-be10-4608-90ee-e5a8f856c146) is.
 We now examine how to code some simple dynamic plugins in c#.

 # Beginner
 ## #1 - Adding an If - Statement